deeksha-4/LS-Neural-Networks-NLP/Week4/README.md

 This page contains links to section-wise resources on this week's topics.
 Please go through all of them carefully.

 An optional assignment on Hugging Face 🤗 libraries has been released.
-There will be no graded assignment this week, final project details will be uploaded shortly.
+There will be no graded assignment this week. [**The details of the final project have been released**](../Final%20Project/).

 - [Coursera Course](#coursera-course)
 - [Transformers](#transformers)